nci/gsky/install/README.md

 In order to run an OWS server, it is required to install GSKY and its dependencies on the VM.
 This step is required on each new VM being created.

 -	Install the dependencies and GSKY environment.
--	Use the 'build_all.sh' provided or clone the git repo from below.
 	- copy the ‘build_all.sh’ to the home dir.
 	- cd ~
 	- sudo ./build_all.sh

 OR, clone it under your username so that files can be edited by yourself.
--	cd ~

 -	git clone https://github.com/nci/gsky.git
 	- cp gsky/install/build_all.sh ~
-	- sudo ./build_all.sh

-This will take several minutes to complete.
+This will take 30 to 45 minutes to complete.
 It is normal to see many warning messages.
 Ignore the warnings, but make sure that there is no fatal error.
-If installation goes to completion, it will display “Completed ALL steps.
+If installation goes to completion, it will start the OWS server and display “Completed ALL steps.
 Exiting”

 COMPONENTS AND COMMANDS
 -----------------------